 - Avoid alcoholic beverages before or during hunting.
 Also avoid mind- or behavior-altering medicines or drugs.

-- All firearm deer hunters on any land during daylight hunting hours must wear a hat, cap, vest, jacket, rainwear or other outer garment of "hunter orange" visible from all sides.
+- All firearm deer hunters on any land during daylight hunting hours must wear a hat, cap, vest or jacket of hunter orange visible from all sides.
 All hunters, including archers, must comply during gun season.

 - Always let someone know where you are hunting and when you plan on returning.
 This information helps conservation officers and others locate you if you get lost.

-- Carry your cellphone into the woods.
+- Carry your cell phone into the woods.
 Remember to turn your ringer off or set your phone to vibrate rather than ring.
-Your cellphone emits a signal that can help rescuers locate you when you are lost.
-If you have a smartphone, go to the settings and enable your GPS to help searchers find you if you get lost.
+Your cellp hone emits a signal that can help rescuers locate you when you are lost.
 Make sure before you leave for the woods each day that your phone is fully charged.
-If you have a smartphone, download a compass and flashlight app – there are many versions of these apps that are free to download in the iPhone App Store or on Google Play for Android.
+If you have a smart phone, download a compass and flashlight app – there are many versions of these apps that are free to download in the iPhone App Store or on Google Play for Android.
+Also, program the DNR’s Report All Poaching (RAP) Line in your phone contacts – 1-800-292-7800 – so you can alert conservation officers to any natural resources violations you witness while hunting.

 “These simple, common sense tips can prevent hunting accidents and save lives,” said Turner.
 “We encourage all sportsmen and women to follow these guidelines when enjoying the great outdoors in our state.”

-Michigan's regular deer firearm season starts Nov.
-15. For more information about hunting in Michigan, visit the DNR website www.michigan.gov/hunting.
+For more information about hunting in Michigan, visit www.michigan.gov/hunting.